TIY-TN-FEE-2016-spring/gitbook/week-1/day-1/html.md

 # HTML Basics

-## Parts of All HTML Elements
+## The Stuff that HTML is Made of

 HTML is broken into small pieces called elements.
-Elements are specific pieces of text that allow you to interact with your user (usually, but not always this means displaying something in their browser).
+Elements are specific pieces of content that allow you to interact with your user (usually, but not always this means displaying something in their browser).

 At their core, there are four pieces that can be included in an HTML element: